Skip to content

 Cheyanne Symone is headquartered in Ypsilanti, MI, and founded by Brittany Cheyanne Turner in 2018.
 All jewelry is handmade in the USA by Indigenous or Native American artisans.

-VISION: Incredible Relatives Wearing Incredible Jewelry.
+VISION: Incredible Relatives Wearing Beautiful Jewelry.

 Photo of Brittany Turner, the Founder of Cheyanne Symone, Wearing Adeline Earrings in Vintage Beige